 The color of objects on the build tray can indicate how they are printed.
-Objet Studio enables you to choose the color display so that you can easily see the material, surface and coating of objects.
+Objet Studio enables you to choose the color display so that you can easily see the material, and surface of objects.

 To choose how colors are applied on the display: